8ta4/blog/drafts/Looking for a Chrome Extension for Interactive Q&A-style Technical Reading.md

 This all started about a year ago when I was slogging through a dense document.
 My buddy was like, "Do you need someone to hold your hand while you read?"
 And I was like, "Nah, but I'd love someone to hold your mouth while I read."

 When I couldn't find what I was looking for, I even started planning how to build it.
 I got as far as writing [the documentation](https://github.com/8ta4/quest) and [asked](https://old.reddit.com/r/chrome_extensions/comments/1649r0k/seeking_feedback_for_quest_a_chrome_extension_for/) for feedback but never started the coding.
 I'm checking one more time to see if something like this already exists before I go and reinvent the wheel.

+---

+I actually posted this in r/EdTech first.
+But u/DistinctAssumption64 suggested that I share it in a more generalized AI forum.
+That's how I ended up here in r/artificial.